Wellness & Preventive Medicine

 Broad River Animal Hospital has been providing pet dental care for over 15 years.
 Our practice treats your pet much like yourself with recommended dental scans of your teeth.
 In doing so, it helps prevent issues later on in life.
 Our doctors and technicians continuously monitor heart and respiratory rates, body temperature, fluid rates, blood pressure, anesthetic and oxygen levels on all surgery and dentistry patients with a pulse oximeter, heart rate monitor, and blood pressure monitor in accordance with AAHA's excellence standards.
 For more information click here!

-Aside from cats and dogs, our veterinarians have experience with rabbits, hamsters, gerbils, guinea pigs, rats, and mice.
 Our veterinarians are qualified for wellness exams, ill exams, nail clipping, teeth trimming (when applicable), and routine spay and neuters.

 We provide boarding services in our hospital.
 Our boarding pets have access to our veterinarians 365 days per year should they become ill while boarding and for the comfort of owners of pets under our veterinarians' care for chronic medical conditions.

 We routinely consult with and refer to specialists in the fields of internal medicine, surgery, cardiology, radiology, neurology, dermatology, ophthalmology, oncology and behavior to provide your pet the best care currently available.

 End of Life Care